ClickCease

 Jaguar and Land Rover Vehicles Recalled Because of Seatbelt Issues Creating Child Seat Dangers

-About 37,000 vehicles from Jaguar and Land Rover are being recalled because they are equipped with faulty front passenger seatbelt retractors that could make it difficult to securely install a child car seat.
+About 37,000 vehicles from Jaguar and Land Rover are being recalled because they are equipped with faulty front passenger seatbelt retractors that could make it difficult to install a child car seat securely.
+According to Consumer Reports, the rear seatbelts are not included in the recall, and installing a child seat in the front passenger seat is not recommended.
+The faulty seatbelt component can create a safety risk for passengers in affected vehicles.

 Details of the Recall

-NHTSA says so far there haven’t been reports of accidents or injuries relating to these defective seatbelts.
+NHTSA says there haven’t been reports of accidents or injuries relating to these defective seatbelts.
 When the recall begins in October, Jaguar and Land Rover dealers will inspect and replace the seatbelt assemblies as necessary, free of charge.

 Auto Product Liability Issues